oumi-ai/oumi/CONTRIBUTING.md

 Thanks for considering contributing to LeMa!
 We welcome contributions for new models, incremental improvements, datasets, and bug fixes!

-TODO: Add info how to reach out to us: email group, Slack, etc.

 ## Prerequisites

 To set up the development environment on your local machine, run the commands below.